quicwg/base-drafts/draft-ietf-quic-transport.md

 size, at the cost of increased retransmissions from the sender.
-This is necessary if an ACK frame would be too large to fit in a packet, however receivers MAY also limit ACK frame size further to preserve space for other frames or to limit the bandwidth that acknowledgments consume.
+This is necessary if an ACK frame would be too large to fit in a packet, however receivers MAY also limit ACK frame size further to preserve space for other frames or to limit the capacity that acknowledgments consume.

 A receiver MUST retain an ACK Range unless it can ensure that it will not subsequently accept packets with numbers in that range.
 Maintaining a minimum